 My paternal grandfather, Claude Brown, worked for Singer Pipe and Supply.
-I’m not sure what his job title was but he was something like manager of the pipe yard and he and his family lived on the premises.
+I’m not sure what his job title was but he referred to himself as the superintendent of the pipe yard and he and his family lived on the premises.
 Sometime around 1962 he stopped working for Singer and started working for Fife Manufacturing so they needed to move.
 My grandparents bought the home at 132 NE 16 where they lived until 1974.
 The photo above shows their house in 2009 then I added a photo of me taken about 1964 when I was 3 standing in front of the same house.
 I only have memory of two homes where my grandparents lived, NE 16 & NE 30.
 The house on NE 16th had so many interesting features to me.
 It had a basement, which for Oklahoma is unusual, and the stairs to it were the winding, creepy kind.
 Grandma would rarely let me go down them but she would always bring up fascinating things.
 Once she brought up some old toys that were my Dad’s.

 It also had a separate garage/workshop and an apartment.
 There was a huge pecan tree in the backyard that made for a perfect shady place to play and dig.
 The driveway had a slight hill to it and I remember my cousin and I playing with a trash bag holder.
 Terri got inside the ring of it and I rolled her down the hill.
 I thought that hill was huge but seeing the home today, it doesn’t even look as though there is a hill.